Towards Understanding Steering Strength

 \textbf{Results for next-token probabilities.} We measure the influence of $\alpha$ on the increase of next-token probabilities $\Delta p(z, \alpha)$.
-In Fig.~\ref{fig:exp-next-token}, we plot $\Delta p(z, \alpha)$ for a small set of tokens $z$ that become most likely at large $\alpha$, motivated by Prop.~\ref{prop:steering-limit-practice} which shows that in the large-$|\alpha|$ regime the logits are determined by the unembedding of (normalized) $\vbf$.
-Across models and concepts, the \textbf{evidence is unequivocal}: we observe the ``bump'' pattern in $\Delta p$ for concept tokens and the large-$\alpha$ regime where a few tokens dominate predicted by Thm.~\ref{th:non-monotonicity}.
-The same behavior is shown for off-target tokens at negative $\alpha$ in Fig.~\ref{fig:exp-next-token-appendix-neg-layer-middle}.
-Dominating tokens do not generally associate to extremal log-odds at intermediate layers, but they do at the final layer (App.~\ref{app:more-results}).
-Finally, although the bump behavior appears already in early layers, steering at mid to late layers leads to highest-probability tokens that are more semantically tied with the target concept (App.~\ref{app:more-results}).
+In Figure~\ref{fig:exp-next-token}, we plot $\Delta p(z, \alpha)$ for a small set of tokens $z$ that become most likely at large $\alpha$, motivated by Proposition~\ref{prop:steering-limit-practice} which shows that in the large-$|\alpha|$ regime the logits are determined by the unembedding of (normalized) $\vbf$.
+Across models and concepts, the \textbf{evidence is unequivocal}: we observe the ``bump'' pattern in $\Delta p$ for concept tokens and the large-$\alpha$ regime where a few tokens dominate predicted by Theorem~\ref{th:non-monotonicity}.
+The same behavior is shown for off-target tokens at negative $\alpha$ in Figure~\ref{fig:exp-next-token-appendix-neg-layer-middle}.
+Dominating tokens do not generally associate to extremal log-odds at intermediate layers, but they do at the final layer.
+Finally, although the bump behavior appears already in early layers, steering at mid to late layers leads to highest-probability tokens that are more semantically tied with the target concept (Table~\ref{tab:steered-tokens}).

-\textbf{Results for concept probability.} We estimate the concept probability in steered LLM responses using a sampling-based metric (different from the theoretical $\Delta p(\Ccal \mid \alpha)$; see the discussion below Thm.~\ref{th:increasing-concept}).
-Concretely, for $12$ prompts and each $\alpha$, we sample $32$ completions and prompt a judge LLM (Gemma$3$~$12B$) to assign a binary label indicating whether the target concept is present, following~\citet{chen_et_al_2025a} (details in App.~\ref{app:more-results}).
+\textbf{Results for concept probability.} We estimate the concept probability in steered LLM responses using a sampling-based metric (different from the theoretical $\Delta p(\Ccal \mid \alpha)$; see the discussion below Theorem~\ref{th:increasing-concept}).
+Concretely, for $12$ prompts and each steering strength $\alpha$, we sample $32$ completions and prompt a judge LLM (Gemma $3$~$12B$) to assign a binary label indicating whether the target concept is present, following~\citet{chen_et_al_2025a} (details in Appendix~\ref{app:more-results}).
 Averaging these labels yields the concept probability.
-Fig.~\ref{fig:steering-alpha-ce-and-conceptprob} shows a \textbf{mostly sigmoidal} trend, with occasional mismatches (\emph{e.g.}, the middle panel).
-In such cases, for some layers/concepts and for a range of $\alpha$ values, next-token sampling can drift away from concept-related tokens because the highest-probability token may instead be punctuation (e.g., `-' or `.'), leading to degenerate outputs.
+Figure~\ref{fig:steering-alpha-ce-and-conceptprob} shows a \textbf{mostly sigmoidal} trend, with occasional mismatches (\emph{e.g.}, the middle panel).
+In such cases, for some layers/concepts and for a range of $\alpha$ values, next-token sampling can drift away from concept-related tokens because the highest-probability token may instead be punctuation (\emph{e.g.}, `-' or `.'), leading to degenerate outputs.
 We provide additional discussion of these deviations from the sigmoidal trend in Appendix~\ref{app:add-setting}.